-In order to get all the necessary information on quotas, you should go to the "Student Exchange" page.
-International Relations Office posts quotas on the website a few days before the competition starts.
-You can also get the information on quotas at the information stands located in building 49/2 (Leningradsky Prospekt) near the rooms of the International Relations Office on the 1st floor.
+In order to get all the necessary information on quotas, you should contact the coordinator of the university you are interested in by e-mail or by phone, which you can find on this page.
+You can also get this information at the information stands located in building 49/2 (Leningradsky Prospekt) near the rooms of the International Relations Office on the 1st floor.